- Rating: 5 Star

 The New Chitose Airport is the gateway to Niseko and there are shuttle bus transfers from the airport to your accommodation and the transfer takes around 2.5 hours.
 If you are an experienced traveler, there are also options to travel by train and bus.

 There is a combined ski pass that grants you access to all four ski areas.
 All four areas usually open the first week in December and run through until early April.
-There are passes for adult, child, youth, and senior.
+There are passes for adults, children, youth, and seniors.
 Niseko is a member resort of the IKON ski pass and the Mountain Collective.

 The main reason to visit Niseko is the powder skiing and relaxing in the onsens (Japanese hot springs).
 Other winter activities include: Reindeer Sledding, Snow Rafting, Tube Park, Guided Snowshow Tours, Cross-Country Skiing, Hanazono Powder Guides, Snowmobile Tours, Weiss Cat Skiing, and nature Hiking programs.